 Digital Accessibility for Educators (DAE)

-This program focuses on foundational information and specific skills for educators, instructional designers, and other staff who develop digital resources for courses.
-The course in this certificate provides skills that satisfy the current WCAG standards upon which U.S., Canadian, and European Union accessibility guidelines, policies, and laws are based.
-All courses for this certificate are 4 weeks in length.
+This professional certificate program focuses on foundational information and specific skills for educators, instructional designers, and other staff who develop digital resources for courses.
+The courses provide skills that satisfy the current WCAG standards upon which U.S., Canadian, and European Union accessibility guidelines, policies, and laws are based.

 - Understand the legal and historical background of accessibility, universal design for learning, and applying these to course design.